How we test grills: a behind the scenes look at H&G's grill tests

 How we choose what to test

 We decide which grills to test based on extensive market research.
-We pick grills that have the biggest mass appeal and that readers are likely to see on sale from the biggest retailers, so that they can make an informed decision.
+We pick grills that have the biggest mass appeal and that readers are likely to see on sale from the biggest retailers so that they can make an informed decision.

-We aim to test as many grills as possible from big brands, as well as keeping an eye out for promising grills from small brands that could overturn our rankings of the best.
-We're always looking for innovative new products that might bring a new angle to the market so that we can see if their claims really stack up.
+We aim to test as many grills as possible from big brands, as well as keep an eye out for promising grills from small brands that could overturn our rankings of the best.
+We're always looking for innovative new products that might bring a new angle to the market so that we can see if their claims stack up.

 This means that we tend to test gas grills with three to four burners, and largely stick to grills under $1000, as more than that is simply too much to spend on a grill for most readers, though we cover these for those who are interested.